 Figure 14.
-3D digital model of an external side of the S. Maria della Libera Church
+3D digital model of an external side of the S. Maria della Libera Church.

-Moreover, finite-element analyses, based on recently developed strategies to model masonry [35-37], will be also investigated in order to assess the outcomes of the TNA.
+Moreover, FEM analyses, based on recently developed strategies related to masonry modelling [35-37], will be investigated in order to assess the outcomes of the TNA.

 Acknowledgments